browserengineering/book/book/scheduling.md

 is quite challenging, because their method of caching and sending data between threads is much more sophisticated.

-[^inactive-tab-tasks]: That's because even inactive tabs are still running their main threads and responding to callbacks from `setTimeout` or `XMLHttpRequest`.
+[^inactive-tab-tasks]: That's because even inactive tabs are still running their main threads and responding to callbacks from `setTimeout` or `XMLHttpRequest`, and might be processing one last animation frame.

 Now that we have a browser lock, we also need to acquire the lock any time the browser thread accesses any of its variables.
 For example, in